priyansha016/Clinical-Genomic-Digital-Twin/README.md

 ## Background

 Precision oncology aims to treat individual patients based on their unique clinical and genomic profiles.
-A Clinical Genomic (CG) Twin integrates a patient’s clinical data (e.g., cancer type, stage, co-morbidities) and genomic data (e.g., mutations, gene expression) to create a comprehensive profile.
+A Clinical Genomic Twin (CGT) integrates a patient’s clinical data (e.g., cancer type, stage, co-morbidities) and genomic data (e.g., mutations, gene expression) to create a comprehensive profile.
 By comparing this profile to a database of similar patient profiles, OncoTwin identifies “twins” — patients with analogous characteristics — and analyzes their treatment outcomes to guide personalized treatment plans.

-The OncoTwin project addresses key challenges in bioinformatics and clinical research:
+The CGT project addresses key challenges in bioinformatics and clinical research:

 Data Integration: Combining heterogeneous clinical and genomic data into a unified patient profile.
 Scalability: Efficiently matching profiles against large databases.